“If music be the food of love, play on.” – William Shakespeare

 Festival Orchestra & Conservatory Faculty

 Reed is currently Associate Professor of Trumpet and Music Department Chair at Fort Lewis College.
 He is the principal trumpet of the San Juan Symphony Orchestra and solo cornet of the Great Western Rocky Mountain Brass Band.
+He is a member of the Artist Faculty at the National Trumpet Competition, and is an Artist/Clinician for the Bach Trumpet Division of the Conn-Selmer Corporation.
 Reed is the column editor of the International Trumpet Guild Journal’s “Trumpet in the Wind” band column and is a contributor to the ITG Journal’s Recording Review and Book Review staffs.
-Reed holds a master’s and doctorate from the University of North Texas and bachelor’s degrees from Drake University.
+Reed holds a Doctor of Musical Arts in Trumpet Performance and Brass Pedagogy from the University of North Texas, Master of Music in Trumpet Performance from The University of North Texas, and bachelor’s degrees in both music education and trumpet performance from Drake University.

 MARY REYNOLDS, violin